 The City Clerk's Office serves as a resource to our community, Council and staff by maintaining and preserving official documents and proceedings of the public bodies within the City.
-The City Clerk oversees the Records Management Division which is responsible for implementing a comprehensive records management program.
+The City Clerk who is the official custodian of public records, oversees the Records Management Division which is responsible for implementing a comprehensive records management program.
 The City Clerk provides required legal notices, qualifies candidates and files campaign reports during elections.
 The City Clerk's office also processes passport applications for the Department of State.

 The mission of the City Clerk’s Office is to provide services to the public and internal City Departments by recording, maintaining, and preserving all official documents and proceedings of the City government and to be responsive to the need for accurate information through cost effective and efficient means with pride, integrity and trust.

 The City of Cape Coral will be the leader in Records Management and in preserving the City's historical heritage, and serve as a model for other Cities and organizations.

 The City Clerk's Office is committed to earning the trust and respect of the citizens, fellow employees, and elected officials by consistently providing exceptional customer service throughout the entire department.

 - The 311 Call Center, formerly Citizens Action Center, answers an average of 3,000 phone calls and 300 e-mail questions and concerns from our citizens monthly.